-The Belle and Belle II experiments have been and will continue to be able to collect excellent data for various physics programs.
-We selectively presented some of the recent highlights including the testing of lepton-flavor university by the inclusive test of the $b \rightarrow c\tau v$ and a light-lepton university tests in τ decays, measurement of CKM matrix elements, searching for the FCNC transitions in B decays, also the spectroscopy.
-We also provide inputs to the predicitions of $g{\mu} - 2$.
+The BELLE and BELLE II experiments have been and will continue to be able to collect excellent data for various physics programs.
+We selectively presented some of the recent highlights including the testing of lepton-flavor university by the inclusive test of the $b \to c\tau v$ and a lightlepton universality tests in τ decays, measurement of CKM matrix elements, searching for the FCNC transitions in B decays, also the spectroscopy.
+We also provide inputs to the prediction of $g{\mu}-2$.
 We look forward to collect more data in the coming years and push the boundaries of the precise of the measurements.